-In an age when mobile is dominating internet traffic usage, it makes sense to get a mobile-friendly website to ensure that your website fulfills the mobile-friendly criteria.
-Mobile-friendliness is a crucial factor in determining your online success, so it is important to ensure that your website passes the mobile-friendly test for users and search engines.
+In an era where mobile usage dominates internet traffic, it’s crucial to have a mobile-friendly website.
+Ensuring your website meets mobile-friendly criteria is a key factor in determining your online success, both for users and search engines.

-- The mobile share of web traffic is growing by 30% per year, and most this growth is in developing countries (Hootsuite).
+- Mobile web traffic is growing by 30% annually, with most of this growth occurring in developing countries (Hootsuite).

-- More than half of all searches are now done via mobile, and that number continues to increase (Search Engine Land).
+- Over half of all searches are now conducted via mobile, and this number continues to rise (Search Engine Land).

-- On the contrary, the number of mobile internet users has increased by 28% over the last two years, reaching 41 million in the United States in 2017 (eMarketer).
+- Conversely, the number of mobile internet users has increased by 28% over the last two years, reaching 41 million in the United States in 2017 (eMarketer).

-About MOBILOOK (Mobile View).
-This plugin, which is an extension of Google DEVTOOL, enables you to instantly check the visual responsive design of your pages, your articles, or your products on mobile, and with different formats (Apple, Samsung, Google devices) (including foldable screen phones like the Samsung Galaxy Fold with PRO version).
+The MOBILOOK (Mobile View) plugin, an extension of Google DEVTOOL, allows you to instantly check the visual responsive design of your pages, articles, or products on mobile, in various formats (Apple, Samsung, Google devices) (including foldable screen phones like the Samsung Galaxy Fold with the PRO version).

-Once installed, MOBILOOK (Mobile View) deploys on each of your pages.
-A section appears just below the WordPress Content Editor; once your content is published, immediately shows you the rendering on mobile according to the format you will have defined.
+Once installed, MOBILOOK (Mobile View) is deployed on each of your pages.
+A section appears just below the WordPress Content Editor; once your content is published, it immediately shows you the mobile rendering based on the format you’ve defined.

-It is no longer necessary to check what your site looks like on your mobile to see if it is well suited to phones, tablets, and other media (responsive).
+There’s no longer a need to check what your site looks like on your mobile to see if it’s well suited to phones, tablets, and other media (responsive).

 MOBILOOK PRO (Mobile View) offers several features:

-- Activation of the plugin for your pages generated by WooCommerce, for your online shop so you can instantly see if the product page design is responsive
+- Activation of the plugin for your WooCommerce-generated pages, for your online shop so you can instantly see if the product page design is responsive.

-- Activation of additional formats – The PRO version enables you to access a large list of mobile/tablet formats (15), even for foldable screen phones (DualScreen).
+- Activation of additional formats – The PRO version gives you access to a large list of mobile/tablet formats (15), even for foldable screen phones (DualScreen).

-- LinkedIn Post Inspector enables you to have your pages crawled by LinkedIn’s bots to generate up-to-date OpenGraphs
+- LinkedIn Post Inspector allows your pages to be crawled by LinkedIn’s bots to generate up-to-date OpenGraphs.

-- Google Mobile-Friendly Test Tool enables you to have your page analyzed by Google to identify if it meets all the criteria of effectiveness.
+- Google Mobile-Friendly Test Tool allows your page to be analyzed by Google to identify if it meets all the criteria of effectiveness.

 - Mobile SEO (zoom website on mobile) – This feature adds an optimized viewport meta tag on all your pages allowing users zooming permission with mobile browsers.